demisto/content/Packs/FeedDHS/Integrations/DHSFeedV2/README.md

 ### dhs-get-indicators

 ***
 Allows you to test your feed and to make sure you can fetch indicators successfully.
-Due to API limitations this command may take a long time to run.
+Due to API limitations, running this command may take longer than the default 5 minutes.
+To overcome this issue increase the [execution-timeout](https://xsoar.pan.dev/docs/playbooks/playbooks-field-reference#advanced-fields) from 300 seconds to a higher value, the recommended value is 1800 seconds.

 #### Base Command